skambuilds/PySpark-EMR-FraudDetection/README.md

 		Miss_rate: 0.22902208201892746

 Taking a look at the results we can see that the Logistic Regression classifier gives the best performance, but we can also notice that there are a lot of fraudulent transactions erroneously classified as legitimate.
 This result is due to the intrinsic nature of the problem we are facing.
 In the context of fraud detection, indeed, the datasets are characterized by a highly unbalanced distribution of classes which therefore determines poor performance of the classifiers.
-In order to contain this effect and consequently improving the performance of the Logistic Regression classifier we have adopted the following strategies:
+In order to contain this effect and consequently improving the performance of the Logistic Regression classifier we may need to adopt the following strategies:
 1. Class weighing technique in order to assign higher weightage to the minority class
-2. Naif oversampling technique where the artificial instances have been constructed by a random extraction of the column values.

-We report below the results of the Logistic Regression combined with the described strategies:

-- Class Weighing:

-		Test Area Under ROC: 0.8791011414158072
-		There were 177276 inspections and there were 144674 successful predictions This is a 81.60946772264717% success rate

-		True positive: 5026
-		False positive: 1267
-		True negative: 139648
-		False negative: 31335

-		Sensitivity: 0.13822502131404527
-		Fallout: 0.00899123585139978
-		Specificity: 0.9910087641486002
-		Miss_rate: 0.8617749786859548
+2. Analyze and tune the hyperparameters

+This two options could be represent the future improvements of our work.

 ## References